 Global climate change, water pollution, air pollution, environmental contaminants, ozone depletion, acidification, loss of biological diversity… The list of changes and adverse effects of human activities on the environment is long and the task of understanding and resolving them is an important and challenging endeavour.

-Environmental science is the study of our environment and the environmental problems which arise from human activities, as well as how we can identify, understand, and resolve those problems.
+Environmental science is the study of our environment and the environmental problems that arise from human activities, as well as how we can identify, understand, and resolve those problems.
 Environmental issues are complex and environmental science is necessarily a multi-disciplinary field of endeavour which draws from both the natural and social sciences, as well as law, medicine, and the humanities.

-Selection and application
+Selection and application.

 The selection is based on grades of academic courses and the relevance of previous studies for this programme.
 Do not send Bachelor thesis or motivation letter with your application.
 For international students see information on application procedures: